Top 10 Scams Targeting Seniors & How to Avoid Them

 5 Ways to Report If You are Target of an Online Scam

 Many scams go unreported because the elderly do not know how to report or feel ashamed to admit that they have been scammed.
-If you are a victim of an online scam, do the followings.

 1. Report to FTC: Report the scam online or via phone